Meals & Senior Dining

 2-1-1 San Diego is a trusted, local nonprofit organization with connections to 6,000-plus community, health, disaster services and much more.

-The City of Encinitas Senior Center is proud to work with Essenco, Inc. the senior nutrition program provider as of July 24, 2019.
-Essenco, Inc. works with the City of Encinitas to ensure that seniors’ nutritional needs are balanced with an overall dining experience focused on quality, taste, variety and presentation.
-Essenco, Inc. prepares its own soups and sauces from fresh, natural ingredients and tries to minimize utilizing processed foods.
+The City of Encinitas Senior Center works with Essenco Inc., a senior nutrition program provider, to ensure that seniors’ nutritional needs are balanced with a dining experience focused on quality, taste, variety, and presentation.
+Essenco prepares its own soups and sauces from fresh, natural ingredients and tries to minimize utilizing processed foods.

 Suggested daily meal donation is $4 for Seniors 60+ with a $6 cost per meal for ages under 60.
 Reservations are required and can be made up until 9:00 a.m. of the day before you would like to have lunch, by calling (760) 943-2258.
 Check-in for lunch between 10:30 a.m. and 11:30 a.m.
 Lunch is served at 11:40 a.m.

-We look forward to serving you!
+To speak with the Nutrition Coordinator please call 760-943-2258.
 The Encinitas Parks and Recreation Café is supported by the Older Americans Act Grant Funds, awarded through the County Aging and Independence Services and supported by the City of Encinitas and general meal donations.
 No eligible person shall be denied a meal because of failure or inability to contribute.

 A member of Meals on Wheels America, Jewish Family Service offers home-delivered home-style meals to adults ages 60 and older through three programs: Senior Nutrition, Expanded Senior Nutrition, and Foodmobile (fee associated).
 Meal delivery service is also available to younger adults with disabilities that prevent them from leaving their homes.